 When the Fabers of FJH Music came out with their new series "My First Piano Adventures," I took him out of the regular Primer ("the Purple Book," as we call it at my studio) and switched him to the B level book of the new series.
 It was pretty easy for him, giving him reachable goals from month to month.
 He tends to stay on the same couple of pieces for about 3 weeks.
 He is now in the C Book, over halfway through, and doing fine.
 (Update: Now I would have him in the series The Perfect Start for Notereading, because the quirky graphics and song lyrics are more age-appropriate for him, and there is more repetition of the same notes over and over again.
 I'm really impressed by the series.)

-Actual note-reading is not too hard for him, though like a lot of kids, he finds it difficult to make changes and correct errors, once he has been playing a piece for a few days.
+Getting back to my own student, it turns out that actual note-reading is not too hard for him, though like a lot of kids, he finds it difficult to make changes and correct errors, once he has been playing a piece for a few days.
 Therefore, introduction of new things must be done carefully and with enough time to do a thorough job!

 His biggest problem seems to be a failure to "hear" how the song should be executed.
 Frequently, his pieces don't feel like they have a direction, a goal --it sounds more like his fingers are tapping computer keys, rather than one note leading to the next.
 Unless he really likes a piece of music, he may not be focused enough to make it SOUND like music.
 But he CAN make some of his pieces sound musical.

 His hand position is still not entirely what it should be.
 Though he has a decent arch in the shape of his hand posture, his finger number 5 is always wanting to curl under his palm, in a way I've never seen in any other student.
 I tend not to try to fix everything in one lesson; this is a boy with a lot of challenges at school, and autistic kids can be prone to depression.
 I want him to improve, but I don't want to add to the burdens in his life.